udexon/Webpp/W+004_Metaprogramming.md

     driver.execute_script("document.getElementsByTagName('"+ S.pop() +"')["+ str(S.pop()) +"].innerText='"+ S.pop() +"'")
 ```

-It simply breaks the JavaScript command string into several parts, and inserts the required parammeters, which are in turn read from a stack `S`.
+It simply breaks the JavaScript command string into several parts, and inserts the required parameters, which are in turn read from a stack `S`.

 The stack machine is perhaps THE universal data structure and architecture for metaprogramming that can be implemented across all known programming languages.